-The Wheaton Arts Parade (WAP) Gallery will host “Scaled-Down for Spring” an exhibition of art that is 20"x20" or smaller.
-The exhibit will run from March 11 to April 30, 2023.
-"Scaled Down for Spring" is an opportunity for 20 to 25 artists to exhibit and sell their original, professional quality artwork.
-We are looking for artists’ interpretations and impressions of the transition from winter to spring.
+The Wheaton Arts Parade (WAP) Gallery will host the “Craving Cool” art exhibition from July 13 to August 20, 2023.
+"Craving Cool" is an opportunity for 15 to 25 artists to exhibit and sell their original, professional quality artwork.
+We are looking for artists’ interpretations and impressions of what it means to stay cool this summer.
 We encourage artists to consider the theme from a broad perspective from work focused on cool hues to depictions of ways we enjoy summer despite the heat.
-This is a great opportunity to showcase small unique works!
+This is a great opportunity to showcase your original point of view.

 1. Purpose.
 Wheaton Arts Parade serves as the agent for the artist regarding the exhibition and sale of their art listed in their registration form.
 (The link to the registration form is at the end of this document.)
 The art will be exhibited at the Wheaton Arts Parade Gallery, Westfield Wheaton Mall, and on the Wheaton Arts Parade website’s online store.

-2. Eligibility.
-All media may be submitted: painting, drawing, photograph, sculpture, fiber etc. Artists can exhibit from three to six works to occupy display space equivalent to three 24"x32" paintings.
+be submitted: painting, drawing, photography, sculpture, fiber etc. Artists can exhibit from three to six works to occupy display space equivalent to three 24"x32" paintings.
 Artists must be at least 18 years old and reside or create their artwork in Maryland, DC, or Virginia.
 All art must be for sale and remain on display for the duration of the exhibition.
 Artwork may not be eligible if it violates copyright laws.

 4. Duration of Consignment.
-The term of consignment for the art is from March 11 to April 30, 2023.
+The term of consignment for the art is from July 13th until August 20th, 2023.
+(6 weeks)

 5. Gallery Fee.
-The fee to exhibit is $100 for the length of the show and is due at the time of art drop-off or beforehand through online payment.
+The exhibit fee is $100 and is due when the artist drops off their art or beforehand through online payment.

 7. Artist Benefits.